- duloxetine hydrochloride

 No studies on the effects on the ability to drive and use machines have been performed.
 Duloxetine Milpharm may be associated with sedation and dizziness.
 Patients should be instructed that if they experience sedation or dizziness they should avoid potentially hazardous tasks such as driving or operating machinery.

 a.
 Summary of the safety profile

 The most commonly reported adverse reactions in patients treated with duloxetine were nausea, headache, dry mouth, somnolence and dizziness.
 However, the majority of common adverse reactions were mild to moderate; they usually started early in therapy, and most tended to subside even as therapy was continued.

 b.
 Tabulated summary of adverse reactions

-Table 1 gives the adverse reactions observed from spontaneous reporting and in placebo-controlled clinical trials (comprising a total of 9454 patients, 5703 on duloxetine and 3751 on placebo) in depression, generalised anxiety disorder and diabetic neuropathic pain.
+Table 1 gives the adverse reactions observed from spontaneous reporting and in placebo-controlled clinical trials.

 Table 1: Adverse reactions

 Frequency estimate: Very common ( 1/10), common ( 1/100 to <1/10), uncommon ( 1/1,000 to <1/100), rare ( 1/10,000 to <1/1,000), very rare (<1/10,000).Within each frequency grouping, undesirable effects are presented in order of decreasing seriousness.